NYPL/ami-preservation/docs/pages/mps/qc-workflow.md

     * In-house: Tag relevant engineer and MPC, and Manager on Trello Card.

-# Quality Control Overview
-Quality control (QC) is conducted in accordance with best practices to ensure that deliverables generated for preservation and access meet our technical specifications, metadata requirements, and adhere to best practices for handling and digitization of NYPL’s audiovisual collections.

-Our QC workflow is currently comprised of the following processes:

-  * Fixity check: custom scripts that incorporate Bagit.py
-  * JSON validation using ajv
-  * MediaConch specification conformance check
-  * Manual bag, content, & metadata inspection

-Our QC workflows vary slightly between Vendor and In-House deliverables, so the following handbook is divided to reflect that.
-The following sections will provide step-by-step instructions for carrying out our QC processes.

 ## Vendor Deliverables
 For Vendor deliverables, QC is primarily performed directly on hard-drives.

-### Mounting Drives Read-Only
-   The most important step during QC is to mount your drive(s) [Read-Only](https://github.com/NYPL/ami-preservation/wiki/Resources#mounting-drives-read-only).

 ### JSON Validation
 Run the following in Terminal to check if JSON is valid against the appropriate schema: